Friden Model STW-10 Electro-Mechanical Calculator

 A machine identical to this has a special place in my personal history.
 Back in the early '60's, when I was just a child living in Seattle, Washington (my birthplace), one of our neighbors owned a business which involved use of a calculator to generate dairy tank calibration charts.
 My parents were very good friends with these neighbors, and in fact, they were named my Godparents when I was born.
 The calculator that was used to grind through the interpolation process to generate these dairy tank charts was a Friden STW-10.
 My Godmother would take the worksheets generated by her husband in the field and use the Friden to perform the math necessary to generate a final chart giving the total number of pounds of milk in the tank based upon a 'dipstick' reading.
 When my Mom had errands to do, my Godmother would regularly babysit me and my little brother.
 Many times, during the time she was watching us, my 'Auntie', as I called her, would be hammering away at the Friden, working on generating the charts.
 To this day I can still vividly remember the spinning numbers and wonderful mechanical noises that machine made in operation.
 I credit the time spent watching her operate that machine to sparking an interest in Mathematics and numbers that set the stage for my career working with computers.

-An old (Early 1950's) Friden ink-blotter advertisement, showing a Friden Model ST-W
+An Early 1950's Friden ink-blotter advertisement, showing a Friden Model STW-10(Oddly identified as model ST-W?)

 The Friden Calculating Machine Co., Inc., was founded in the 1930's by Swedish-born Carl M. Friden.
 Once customers purchased and started using the machines, Friden calculators quickly gained the reputation of being the 'Cadillac' of calculators.
 In fact, early Friden advertising literature self-proclaimed the machines as the "Aristocrat of Calculators".
 The precursor to the STW-10 was the model ST. The ST could automatically perform all four math functions.
 Friden, the perfectionist that he was, was personally involved in the mechanical design aspects of his machines.
 As a result of his skills and dedication, along with other gifted mechanical engineers that he hired on at Friden, they ended up with a machine that was fast, extremely durable, reliable, and easy to use.
 The ST was a very successful seller, and enjoyed a long production run which lasted through World War II.
 After the war, a refined version of the ST was created, and re-introduced as the STW-10 in 1949.
 There were some feature and cosmetic changes (most notably changes in colors used to minimize user fatigue) from the ST to the STW-10, but the internal workings were virtually the same as the ST. The STW-10 was immensely popular, and because of its popularity, it remained in production through 1966.
 In 1965, Friden introduced the world to all-electronic, transistorized calculators with the Friden EC-130 which marked the beginning of the end of Friden's mechanical calculators.